As above, so below: Bare metal Rust generics 2/2

 Hmm.
 Not too bad thus far.
 We have the tools necessary to break down the where clause, which is identical for both the struct and the trait.
 We are dealing with:

-• Some address A.
+- Some address

-• Some region R which contains such addresses.
+which contains such addresses. - Some iterator

-• Some iterator I that yields such regions.
+that yields such regions.

-The explicit lifetime, a requisite of all structs containing references, simply denotes that the memory field is a reference to data stored elsewhere, and guarantees said data will exist at least as long as our struct.
+guarantees said data will exist at least as long as our struct.

 What we've defined above is an iterator struct, and a trait for types that can be iterated in a certain way.
 If you come from C, iterators can be a bit of a mind bender.
 They feel heavy, but ultimately they're very simple.
 I like to think of iterator structs as bookmarks for physical books; progress trackers with just enough state to find your position in a sequence.